osisoft/EdgeCmd-Docs/V1.1/Configuration/configure-an-adapter-or-eds-inside-commands.md

 ---
-uid: ConfigureAnAdapterInsideCommands1-1
+uid: ConfigureAnAdapterOrEDSInsideCommands1-1
 ---

-# Configure an adapter inside commands
+# Configure an adapter or EDS inside commands

-Use EdgeCmd utility to configure an adapter using only commands or by pointing to JSON files.
-For more information, see [Configure an adapter with JSON files](xref:ConfigureAnAdapterWithJsonFiles1-1).
+Use EdgeCmd utility to configure an adapter or EDS using only commands or by pointing to JSON files.
+For more information, see [Configure an adapter or EDS with JSON files](xref:ConfigureAnAdapterOrEDSWithJsonFiles1-1).

 **Note:** The examples in this topic are using the default port number `5590`.
-If you specified a different port number for your adapter, you need to add it in the command.
+If you specified a different port number for your adapter or EDS, you need to add it in the command.
 For example:

 ```cmd
 edgecmd -port 5591 <RestOfTheCommand>